 Row 2: rethread your yarn across the fingers.
 Bring the yarn around your forefinger and behind your middle finger, then over your ring finger and around your pinky and finally behind your ring finger and over your middle.
 Again, you should have two strands on each finger.
 Pull the lower strand over the top as described in row 1.
 Continue until you reach your desired length.

-How to binding off a four finger knitting project.
+How to bind off a four-finger knitting project.

 Cut the working yarn and bring the end through the pinky loop, ring finger loop, forefinger loop and finally middle finger loop.
 Remove the stitches and pull the end tight.